codefellows-portland-javascript-401d4/express-single-resource/README.md

-http-single-resource is a representation of a simple two-page website served by a single data resource (SDR) where the /teams page features a variety of GET, POST, and DELETE functionality.
+Express-single-resource is a representation of a simple two-page website served by a single data resource (SDR) where the /teams page features a variety of GET, POST, and DELETE functionality.

 It GETs a list of all teams on entry or only a single team if queried by team from the SDR.